jasondwyer/jasondwyer.github.io/aptdeco.md

 ### Many more directions

 Recalling our original focus on MVP, we got fairly decent results and we got them quickly.
 And that’s great.
 But that said, there are many more directions we can go.
 First, we will need to adapt our algorithm as time passes.
 In addition, there are many other features we can play with.
 For example, the items have user-written descriptions that may hold predictive value.
-Can we apply Natural Language Processing using algorithms such as Word2Vec to get more item features?
+For example, we can try to apply natural language processing using word2vec to identify items with descriptions similar to those that sell.
 The items also have images.
-Can we use computer vision algorithms to extract features from product images?
-Can we use customer browsing patterns to present each user with customized results tailored specifically to them using Collaborative Filtering?
+We can use computer vision algorithms to extract features from product images.
+Additionally, we can use customer browsing patterns to present each user with results tailored specifically to them using collaborative filtering.
 These are all really interesting avenues to explore and will likely allow us to squeeze even more performance out of our algorithm.
 Ultimately, using this trained model should get us closer to the real goal of increasing product sell-through and boosting revenue.
 Time will tell.

 *I want to extend a special thanks to Ramón Cacho and the team at AptDeco.com for the opportunity to work with their data and help make an impact on their business operations.*